Robert Sanderson (theologian): Logician

 His work on logic, Logicae Artis Compendium (1615), was long a standard treatise on the subject.
 It enjoyed at least ten editions during the seventeenth century and was widely read as a textbook.
-Sanderson's biographer, Izaak Walton writes that by 1678 'Logicae' had sold 10,000 copies.
-In her introduction to the 1985 facsimile edition E. J. Ashworth writes that "The young Isaac Newton studied Sanderson's logic at Cambridge, and as late as 1704."
+Sanderson's biographer, Izaak Walton writes that by 1678, 'Logicae' had sold 10,000 copies.
+In her introduction to the 1985 facsimile edition, E. J. Ashworth writes that "The young Isaac Newton studied Sanderson's logic at Cambridge, and as late as 1704."
 Thomas Heywood of St. John's College, Ashworth adds, recommended Newton "Sanderson or Aristotle himself".
 Sanderson's logic remained popular even after the appearance of the influential Port-Royal Logic.

 Church career

 Sanderson's sermons were also admired; but he is perhaps best remembered for his Nine Cases of Conscience Resolved (1678), in consideration of which he has been placed at the head of English casuists.
 He left large collections of historical and heraldic matter in MS.

 At the Stuart Restoration, he was elected to the See of Lincoln on 13 October 1660, confirmed 24 October and consecrated a bishop on 28 October.
+He was a Calvinist in theology and believed only some individuals were predestined to salvation and eternal life by their calling from God.
+He further believed that the church, being the small group of pious individuals, kept the nation adverse destinies.

 Sanderson is today perhaps best known as the subject of one of Izaak Walton's Lives, published in 1678.